Luigi Arcangeli: Biography

-Arcangeli was born at Forlì in 1894.
+"Gigione" Arcangeli was born at Forlì in 1902.

-A factory rider for Sarolea, Sunbeam, Bianchi and Moto Guzzi, he turned to four wheels in the wake of his friend Tazio Nuvolari.
+A factory rider for Sarolea, Sunbeam, Bianchi and Moto Guzzi, Arcangeli turned to four wheels in the wake of his friend Tazio Nuvolari.
 His first appearance was a win in 1928 at the Circuito di Senigallia with a 2-litre Bugatti.
 After Bugatti he drove Talbot-Darracqs, winning at Cremona in 1928, continuing with Maserati Tipo 8C-2500, with a first place at the Rome Grand Prix in 1930.
 Later he moved to Alfa Romeo and joined Enzo Ferrari's scuderia with Nuvolari as team mate.

-Arcangeli died the following year at Monza, during the tests for the Italian Grand Prix, while driving an Alfa Romeo Tipo A.
+Death

-Arcangeli was killed in Monza while driving Alfa Romeo Tipo A. A Scuderia Luigi Arcangeli was created to honor Luigi Arcangeli name.
+Arcangeli was killed in testing at Monza on 23 May 1931, driving a newly-configured Alfa Romeo Tipo A with twin engines, when he lost control and was thrown into a tree; the car was barely damaged.
+A Scuderia Luigi Arcangeli was created to honor Luigi Arcangeli name.
 The Scuderia is active nowadays, building ArcangeliMoto regolarità race bikes in limited numbers.